 As faded rock star Jack Ainsley — a one-hit wonder from the glam-rock ’80s-’90s who hails from the Jersey Shore — Keith Roth is right at home in William DeVizia’s new drama “Let Me Down Hard.”
 Roth, a radio personality and the frontman for area rockers Frankenstein 3000, wears the role like a second skin.
-I recently spoke with Roth about his star turn in the film, which will be celebrated in a premiere party/screening on June 11 in Asbury Park.
+I spoke with Roth about his star turn in the film, which is poised for home video release in 2018.

 Q: A rocker from the Asbury scene — it’s a role that seems tailor-made.
 Was it written for you?

 Roth: It wasn’t written for me.
 The script was actually written many years prior by Billy (DeVizia) and Frankie (Harkins).
 They initially reached out to people like Rick Springfield over the years.
 They just couldn’t find the right Jack.
 When Frankenstein (3000) played the Max’s Kansas City reunion, I met Billy, and he said, “You remind me of Jack Ainsley.”
 We got to talking, and the irony was, we lived about a quarter-mile from each other.
 I read the script; I thought it was something I could relate to; and I went for it.
 They said it would take 11 weeks.
 It took six years (laughs).

 Q: Jack is a complex character: part charmer, part snake.
 Who is this guy?

 Roth: Jack is a guy who got a lot of attention when he was young, and it messed him up.
 He got all this success, and wound up abandoning his family.
 Then grunge came in and wiped away a lot of that.
 So he is kind of bumming around, looking for opportunities.
 He happens to be back in Jersey when everything blows up.
 So he has no choice but to reconcile with his family.
 You kind of root for him.